-8 Legitimate Reasons 'Pretty Little Liars' Is The Only Imporant Show You Need to Be Watching In Your 20s
+8 Reasons You Need to Watch 'PLL' In Your 20s

 Finding a good television show at any age can be life changing, but finding one that resonates with you on some level and delights you on others is especially important in your 20s.
 At a time when possible breakdowns about love, life, and career are aplenty, sinking into a solid world of make-believe can be all you need to get through the day.
 There are so many television shows that try to realistically and/or comically depict what life is like as a 20-something (Girls, Friends, New Girl, etc.), but not all of them have the same kind of wit, and noir-ish, over the top fantasy that basically catapults Pretty Little Liars to the top of the "You need to watch this as a 20-something" list.